rsinger86/drf-typed-views/README.md

 ```

 ### Interdependent Query Parameter Validation
 Often, it's useful to validate a combination of query parameters - for instance, a `start_date` shouldn't come after an `end_date`.
-You can populate a complex schema object (Pydantic or Marshmallow) with a dictionary of query parameters from the `request` object.
+You can use complex schema object (Pydantic or Marshmallow) for this scenario.
+In the example below, `Query(source="*")` is instructing an instance of `SearchParamsSchema` to be populated/validated using all of the query parameters together: `request.query_params.dict()`.

 ```python
 from marshmallow import Schema, fields, validates_schema, ValidationError